IT News

 For more information, and samples of these scams, please read UMIT's "Don't Get Phished: Protect Yourself and Stop Identity Theft" article.
 To learn more about phishing and learn how keep your identity safe, please download UMIT's Phishing 101: How to Spot a Phishing Attempt and Phishing 101: Tips to Protect Yourself documents.

-If you suspect a message to be a phishing attempt, you can quickly report it using Outlook's "Report Message" feature.
+If you suspect a message to be a phishing attempt, you can quickly report it using Outlook's "Report Phish" feature.
 If you are not using Outlook or the feature is not available, you can forward the phishing email (as an attachment) to phish@miami.edu.